moigonzalez/parrotify-cli/README.md

 > parrotify
 ```

-Will start the wizrd which will guide you through the parrot generation process 🦄
+Will start the wizard ✨ which will guide you through the parrot generation process 🦄

 You can also give these options: